LINs-lab/GMem/README.md

 ### Preparing Data

-1. **Set up VA-VAE**: Follow the instructions in the  **Evaluation**  and [VA-VAE tutorial](https://github.com/hustvl/LightningDiT/blob/main/docs/tutorial.md) to properly set up and configure the VA-VAE model.
+1. **Set up VA-VAE**: Follow the instructions in the  **Evaluation** to properly set up and configure the VA-VAE(https://github.com/hustvl/LightningDiT/blob/main/docs/tutorial.md) model.

 2. **Extract Latents**: Once VA-VAE is set up, you can run the following script to extract the latents for all ImageNet images:
    ```bash